 We regularly maintain cash balances at third-party financial institutions in the United States and in Israel.
 Maintaining any significant portion of our cash in financial institution is subject to adverse conditions in the financial or credit markets, which could impact access to our invested cash or cash equivalents and could adversely impact our operating liquidity and financial performance.
 We are diversifying our investments for cash designated for our long-term activities into short-term deposits and money market funds and also considering spreading our cash and cash equivalents among several financial institution in order to reduce the risks associated with maintaining all of our cash and cash equivalents at one financial institution.
-Notwithstanding these efforts, the failure of one or more of the financial institutions in which our cash and cash equivalents are held could result in our inability to obtain or a significant delay in obtaining the return of our funds from any of those financial institutions, or any other adverse condition suffered by any of those financial institutions, could impact access to our invested cash or cash equivalents and could adversely impact our operating liquidity and financial performance.
+Notwithstanding these efforts, the failure of one or more of the financial institutions in which our cash and cash equivalents are held could result in our inability to obtain or a significant delay in obtaining the return of our funds from any of those financial institutions, or any other adverse condition suffered by any of those financial institutions, could impact access to our invested cash or cash equivalents and cash equivalents are held could result in our inability to obtain or a significant delay in obtaining the return of our funds from any of those financial institutions, or any other adverse condition suffered by any of those financial institutions, could impact access to our invested cash or cash equivalents and cash equivalents and cash equivalents and financial performance.
 Part of our cash was held in Silicon Valley Bank ("SVB") and, following the closure of SVB, we transferred all the cash from SVB to other financial institutions.